-Hello.
-My name's Dr. Annaliesa Anderson and I'm the Chief Scientific Officer
+Hello, my name's Dr. Annaliesa Anderson, and I'm the Chief Scientific Officer

-My disclosure is that I work for Pfizer and as such, I'm paid by Pfizer.
+My disclosure is that I work for Pfizer, and as such, I'm paid by Pfizer.

 Today I'm going to talk about the importance of vaccines in reducing antibiotic exposure,

 and preventing antimicrobial resistance.

 I'll be conducting this lecture in two parts.

-I'll explain how vaccines differ from antibiotics in their mechanism of action and I'll also give
+I'll explain how vaccines differ from antibiotics in their mechanism of action, and I'll also give

 some examples of licensed vaccines that have had a documented and proven ability

 to fight antimicrobial resistance.

 In the second part of this lecture, I will be giving some examples where vaccines

 and the work that is being done to develop vaccines that can protect against these diseases.

 I'll be giving an overview of the global mobilization actions by different agencies,

 to implement the use of vaccines to prevent antimicrobial resistance.

 I'll discuss barriers to maximizing licensed vaccines in the fight against AMR,

 and talk about efforts that are being made towards better utilization of vaccines against AMR.

 In this first section, I'll talk about the emergence and spread of antimicrobial resistance.

 Antimicrobial resistance is a natural evolutionary process.

-It occurs when pathogens such as bacteria change and find ways to resist the effect of the drugs that are used to treat them,
+It occurs when pathogens - such as bacteria - change, and find ways to resist the effects

+of the drugs that are used to treat them (in this case, antibiotics).

-The pathogens can survive, grow, and spread their resistance to other bacteria and
+The pathogens can survive, grow, and spread their resistance to other bacteria, and

 this process of adaptation leads to antimicrobial resistance.